-Prerequisite: CRJU 1100.
+Prerequisite: CRJU 1100 or permission of the instructor.
 Standards of conduct in law enforcement, the court system, and corrections.
-An examination of traditional and non-traditional criminal justice practices such as fidelity to office, discretion, covert operations, deadly force, affirmative action, political involvement, sentencing, incarceration, and the death penalty.
+An examination of traditional and nontraditional criminal justice practices such as fidelity to office, discretion, covert operations, deadly force, affirmative action, political involvement, sentencing, incarceration, and the death penalty.

-CRJU 4010 Comparative Justice Systems

-Prerequisite: Area F Criminal Justice courses or permission of the instructor.
+CRJU 4010 Comparative Justice Systems 3-0-3 Prerequisite: Area F Criminal Justice courses or permission of the instructor.
 A study and comparison of the world's major justice systems.